rust-tw/book-tw/src/ch10-02-traits.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-16/src/lib.rs}}
 ```

-<span class="caption">Listing 10-16: Conditionally implement methods on a
+<span class="caption">範例 10-16: Conditionally implement methods on a
 generic type depending on trait bounds</span>

 We can also conditionally implement a trait for any type that implements